brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 For the latter method, we just have to download [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) and link to it statically or dynamically however you like.
 This is the method I will choose.
 There is a small performance gain if you use a custom loader instead, I, however at this moment just want to see something on my screen ASAP.

-Volk (and similar implementations) get's it's perfomance boost because it skips the [trampoline](http://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html) (also known as hooking) part in Vulkan Loader.
+Volk (and similar implementations) gets it's perfomance boost because it skips the [trampoline](http://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html) (also known as hooking) part in Vulkan Loader.
 An example image retrieved from khronos site is :

 ![Webinar Recap: Vulkan Loader Deep Dive](https://www.khronos.org/assets/uploads/blogs/2017-Webinar-Recap-Vulkan-Loader-Deep-Dive.jpg)Here is a paragraph from a [vulkan.lunarg.com post](https://vulkan.lunarg.com/doc/view/1.2.170.0/windows/loader_and_layer_interface.html) :